 Bioregional

 Why "Bioregional" Earth?
+What is a bioregion and why is it important?
 A bioregional perspective is a way of understanding your place in the larger context of the planet.
 Our challenge is planetary, so that context is critical.
 To regenerate Earth at the scales needed, we must consciously and intentionally cultivate, steward, regenerate, and connect our bioregions around the planet.

 Earth Regenerators, a term coined by Joe Brewer in The Design Pathway for Regenerating Earth, are people who work at the actionable scale of their bioregion while also understanding how what they do locally scale-links into larger planetary processes.
 The ultimate goal of Earth regeneration is a network of activated bioregions collaborating together around the planet.
 If these numbered in the hundreds or thousands, cumulatively they could reach a critical mass to regenerate the entire Earth.